2025 Event Accessibility Guide: Planning Accessible Events

 The World Health Organization (WHO) estimates that 1.3 billion people experience some type of disability.
 This represents 16% of the world’s population that live with some form of disability.
-Talking about accessibility at events isn't just about inclusivity, it's about ensuring equal opportunity for participation and enjoyment for everyone.
-In this Event Accessibility Guide, we’ll discuss current best practices and guidelines for planning accessible events.
+Talking about event accessibility isn't just about inclusivity, it’s about ensuring equal opportunity for participation and enjoyment for everyone.
+In this accessible events guide, we’ll discuss event accessibility guidelines and best practices for planning accessible events in 2025.

 I. Why is Event Accessibility Important?